cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/snapshots.md

 #### Optional flags

-* `--include-metrics` - Include metrics data in the snapshot
 * `--exclude-credentials` - Exclude credentials from the snapshot
 * `--exclude-logs` - Exclude logs from the snapshot
 * `--exclude-events` - Exclude events from the snapshot